laiquet/idtrackerai-enhanced/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!
 The following is a set of guidelines for contributing to idtracker.ai.
 These are mostly guidelines, not rules, use your best judgment 🙂.

-If you are not used to work with open-source projects or you don't feel comfortable with git or GitLab, you can communicate your ideas/issues in the [idtracker.ai users group](https://groups.google.com/forum/#!forum/idtrackerai_users) or by email at [idtrackerai@gmail.com](mailto:idtrackerai@gmail.com).
+If you are not used to work with open-source projects or you don't feel comfortable with git or GitLab, you can communicate your ideas/issues in the [idtracker.ai users group](https://groups.google.com/forum/#!forum/idtrackerai_users) or by email at [info@idtracker.ai](mailto:info@idtracker.ai).

 ## Code of Conduct